-What is this equipment used for?
+What is the Gamma Knife used for?

-How does the equipment work?
+How does the Gamma Knife work?

-Treatments using Perfexion
+Treatments using the Perfexion Device

-Treatments using Icon
+Treatments using the Icon Device

 Icon treatments differ from Perfexion treatments in that: